 What are the essential bike tools to have handy?

-- Tire pump (choose a good mini hand pump to easily pack away)
+- - Tire pump / mini hand pump

-- Multi tool (screwdriver, hex wrenches, tire levers) - Things get loose over time and need a little love
+- - Multi tool (screwdriver, hex wrenches, tire levers)

 5. Plan Your Arrival

 Ideally, you may have access to bike parking in your building’s parkade.
 Find out!
 Invest in an annual bike stall if possible.
 Bring your bike into your office or park outside in a public place.
 For tips on parking your bike check out the Bike to Work Blog.

 If your workplace doesn’t offer shower and change room facilities, you still have options for getting cleaned up once you hit the office.